drone/drone-plugin-index/content/drillster/drone-email/index.md

 : The subject line template ([handlebars](http://handlebarsjs.com/expressions.html) template)

 body
 : The email body template ([handlebars](http://handlebarsjs.com/expressions.html) template).
-This can be an inline template, or a URL (`file:///` allowed).
+This can be an inline template, or a URL (`file:///` allowed)

 attachment
 : An optional file to attach to the sent mail(s).
-This can be an absolute path or a path relative to the working directory.
+This can be an absolute path or a path relative to the working directory

 # Template Reference